JohnArvid/memory-game/README.md

 # memory-game
 An old memory game I wrote with jquery.
-Will refactor to vanilla js.
-Responsive UI and cleaner look.
+Will refactor to vanilla js, responsive UI and cleaner look.